COVID-19 Accountability FAQsFrequently asked questions related to the COVID-19 coronavirus and accountability.

-No. The federal waiver removes the requirement for schools to be identified for CSI or ATSI in the 2020–21 school year.
-In addition, schools that are currently identified for CSI and ATSI will remain in place for the 2020–21 school year.
+No. The federal waiver removes the requirement to determine schools that are eligible for CSI or ATSI in the 2020–21 school year.
+In addition, schools that are currently eligible for CSI and ATSI will remain in place for the 2020–21 school year.

 Will districts be required to submit California Longitudinal Pupil Achievement Data System (CALPADS) end-of-year data?